 - Teach your children what to do in the event of a fire – such as test a closed door with back of their hand and do not open a door if they feel heat or see smoke.
 If their clothes catch on fire, teach them to stop, drop and roll.

 - Have a fire escape plan and practice it.

 - Keep children away from hot outdoor grills.

 - Do not use flammable liquids – like lighter fluid, gasoline or kerosene – on fires.

 - Never leave children alone near a campfire.

 - Home fireworks are not recommended.
-If they are used, it should only be by an adult.
 It’s preferable to take children to professionally run firework displays.

-Drowning is the third leading cause of injury-related deaths in children age 14 and under, with more than 50 percent of all drownings occurring during the summer.
-Half of all preschool-age pool drownings occur in the child’s own pool, and another third in pools at the homes of friends and neighbors.
+Drowning is the second leading cause of injury-related deaths in children age 14 and under.
+Most drownings for children 4 and under happen in a home swimming pool.
 Children can drown in less than one inch of water.

 - Obey public pool posted restrictions, such as those restricting running, diving and horseplay.